Bl41r/data-structures/README.md

 - g.depth_first_traversal(start): Perform a full depth-first traversal of the graph beginning at start.
 Return the full visited path when traversal is complete.
 - g.breadth_first_traversal(start): Perform a full breadth-first traversal of the graph, beginning at start.
 Return the full visited path when traversal is complete.
+- g.weight(n1, n2): Returns the weight of the edge connected two nodes